Yeehawboizzz/FED_BeatBlitz_website/README.md

 - Sign up box prompting user for Email for NewsLetter  (Includes Validation)
 - Footer (Contact Us: Email & Tel, Community: FB/IG, Sponsored By: Spotify, Company Logo, Shop Address)

 **Page 4: BeatBlitz Loading Screen Page**
 - After pressing BeatBlitz from the Nav Bar, a black loading page with Lottie Animation of a spinning cube for 5 seconds before going into the actual game page.

 **Page 5: BeatBlitz Home Page**
 - Futuristic Background Image with BeatBlitz Title
 - Start Game and Back to TEC Options
-- Rhyhtem Button when pressed, plays soundtrack.
+- Easter Egg - Rhythm Button when pressed, plays soundtrack.

 **Page 5: BeatBlitz Game Difficulty Selection Page**
 - Futuristic Background Image with BeatBlitz Title
-- Rhyhtem Button when pressed, plays soundtrack.
+- Rhythm Button when pressed, plays soundtrack.
 - 3 Difficulty Modes: Beginner, Intermediate, Expert
 - After selecting a difficulty, it will be highlighted and user can press PLAY to start the game.